yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* May 2025: Thrilled to receive the 2025 Outstanding Doctoral Student Award at the University of Virginia!
 * May 2025: One paper accepted by ACL 2025.
 * May 2025: One tutorial and three papers accepted by KDD 2025.
 Congrats to Kaixiang and Zhan!
 * May 2025: Received ISO Graduate Academic Excellence Honors.
 I appreciate the prestigious honor from University of Virginia.